zhumingcheng697/BackstopJS-Test/README.md

 - Easily choose between Chromium, Firefox, and WebKit testing environments

-- Combine all failed test results into one html report
+- Combine all failed test results into one html report and render a PDF version of it

 ## How to Set Up